Installation in Kubernetes¶

 helm pull codescoring-org/codescoring --version CHART_VERSION --untar --untardir codescoring-src && cd codescoring-src

-file you can edit the necessary variables, and after that run the installation command in the directory with the Helm chart source code:
+In the values.yaml file you can edit the necessary variables, and after that run the platform command in the directory with the Helm chart source code:

 Connecting to external PostgreSQL and Redis¶